Toy dinosaurs facing each other on a flat surface with paper rocks, one is a brown triceratops and the other is an orange and yellow spinosaurus.

 Children often experience big emotions and challenges before they have the words to explain them.
 Play therapy is a developmentally appropriate and evidence-based approach that helps children express thoughts, feelings, and experiences through play—their natural language.

-I utilize child-centered play therapy techniques in session to create a safe, accepting space where your child can lead the play.
+I utilize techniques from child-centered play therapy in session to create a safe, accepting space where your child can lead the play.
 Rather than directing or “fixing” behaviors, I build a trusting relationship that allows your child to explore emotions, practice new skills, and develop healthier ways of coping.

 Universal Outcomes